Promoting and measuring good diversity practice in the supply chain

 The original supply chain course proved so successful that Highways England engaged us again to revise and expand the e-learning package for all staff.

-We completed this process, again in consultation with Highways England, and the e-learning will soon be rolled out to over 3,000 staff.
+We completed this process, again in consultation with Highways England, and the e-learning is currently being rolled out to over 3,000 staff.

 Sign up for our newsletter